MrAlexSee/InterviewTopics/README.md

 Meetings in Scrum:

-* daily stand-up (daily Scrum): each member summarizes what was achieved and what will be done in the future
+* daily stand-up (daily Scrum): each member summarizes what they achieved and what they will do in the future
 * sprint planning: describing and assigning tasks for the next sprint
 * sprint review: showing what was achieved during the sprint
 * sprint retrospective: only Scrum team members reflecting on how the sprint went
 * product backlog refinement

 A related agile method is [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)).
-It is continuous, the scope is more fluid, and there is no set cadence.
+It is continuous, the scope is more fluid, and there is no set cadence (speed).
 Issues move between development stages such as "testing", "done", etc.

 ### Testing